cstrahan/capnp-ruby/README.md

 Calculator::Calculator.method? 'evaluate'
 # => #<CapnProto::InterfaceMethod:0x0000000083beb8>
-# in the furute this will be passed to DynamicCapabilities to make RPC requests
+# in the future this will be passed to DynamicCapabilities to make RPC requests

 #nested interfaces work too